andy139/Movie-Analysis-2014-2015/README.md

 and movies with large social media followings had moderate correlation with box office success.

 ## Other Ideas
--Larger sample size of movies
+- Larger sample size of movies
--Addition of other predictors such as money spent on advertisements
+- Addition of other predictors such as money spent on advertisements